gabycasper007/bnb/README.md

 ## About the implementation

 1. This project was implemented using **Context API** because I don't expect the user to change the theme often.
-If the user wants to have more fine grain control over the theme, I would use Redux instead.
+If the user wants to have more fine-grained control over the theme, I would use Redux instead.

 2. By clicking the button you will **switch between 2 themes** (like Binance has 2 themes... light and dark.)
 I save the theme in localStorage to keep the user selection.